 "The flex industry has experienced a dual impact - on the one hand, the pandemic exposed weaknesses in some of its operating models but the future of the office market looks to be considerably more agile, which will ultimately play to its strengths.

 For operators and clients alike this year has proved extremely challenging but there is a very palpable sense of significant change in the future of the office market.
-Although it is still very early to make sweeping judgements but the way space is procured and used, appears to be changing and businesses of all sizes need more agile solutions for to face up to difficult market conditions.” - John Duckworth, Head of UK and EMEA, The Instant Group"
+Although it is still very early to make sweeping judgments as to the future of the office market, the way space is procured and used, appears to be changing and businesses of all sizes need more agile solutions for office space.” - John Duckworth, Head of UK and EMEA, The Instant Group"

 Pre-Covid, an increasing number of corporate occupiers were turning to flex space.
 A trend that Instant expects to continue once businesses have re-evaluated their current real estate portfolio and have a clearer picture of their future needs.
 However, Instant’s data also shows an increase in demand for smaller offices of 1-2 desk as the contingent workforce drove the vast majority of deals during lockdown – 80% of demand is currently coming from individuals/freelancers and small companies.

 The research also found that a significantly higher proportion of operators in suburban locations have seen contract terms increase compared to those in city center locations, suggesting that occupiers are much more confident in the future of their suburban office locations.